-I have always been intrigued by peoples’ behavior and the human ability to communicate through means that go beyond spoken language.
-But I have also gotten curious about how the underlying behavioral mechanisms apply or change when the counterpart is a computer and not a human.
+I have always been intrigued by peoples’ behaviour and the human ability to communicate through means that go beyond spoken language.
+But I have also gotten curious about how the underlying behavioural mechanisms apply or change when the counterpart is a computer and not a human.

 At Y I was given the chance to see how a team of data scientists, architects and developers works on real business cases and I was able to make connections between my psychological A.I. knowledge and the technological know-how of my team members.
 Next to getting hands-on practice in programing, communicating my ideas and critically reflecting on them, I was also given the chance to learn about remote teamwork and software development, about the needs of clients and the necessary steps to turn a tech start-up into a major player on today’s digital transformation market – especially during such uncertain times like these.
 It took me some while to realize that in a rapidly growing field as this it is simply impossible to know every new technique, tool, or trend before you dedicate yourself to a new data project.
 Rather it is a learning-by-doing process, which primarily requires motivation and interest in the topic at hand – and that I had!